ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Another possible host (Scott 1986) is Cardamine pennsylvania, Common Bittercress, which is native to and found in all Massachusetts counties (Sorrie and Somers 1999).
 Another is Arabis laevigata, Smooth Rock Cress (reported in Ohio, Iftner et al. 1992), which is native to a few western Massachusetts counties.
 In the lab, West Virginia White will accept many other brassica hosts (Scott 1986), but in general West Virginia White --- unlike the Mustard White --- has not adopted a new non-native larval host plants, and is not among the butterfly "Switchers" (Table 3).

 The habitat of the butterfly and its host plants is intact mesic deciduous forests.
 These kinds of forests were probably not present or widespread in eastern and southeastern Massachusetts even before the arrival of Europeans.
-The required host plants are forest floor constituents, which are widely threatened by deer browse (NatureServe 2010).
+The required host plants are forest floor constituents, which are widely threatened by deer browse (Schweitzer et al. 2011;NatureServe 2010).

 In comparison to other Whites, the West Virginia is more restricted in host plant choice, and in addition does not colonize well.
-According to several sources, it is reluctant to fly across any significant breaks in forest canopy, although adults do move around within the forest and will cross canopy-covered dirt roads (NaturServe).
+According to many observers, it is reluctant to fly across large breaks in forest canopy, although adults do move around within the forest and will cross canopy-covered dirt roads (NatureServe; Schweitzer et al. 2011: 151).
 Thus, woodland fragmentation poses a distinct threat.
-Its geographic range is more southerly than that of the Mustard White, and in New York and Pennsylvania, its rich woods habitats are rapidly being fragmented, as well as lost to development, deer overpopulation, and invasive plants.
+The West Virginia White's geographic range is more southerly than that of the Mustard White, and in New York and Pennsylvania its rich woods habitat is rapidly being fragmented and lost to development, deer overpopulation, and invasive plants.

 An additional constraining factor is that the West Virginia White is only single-brooded, whereas the Mustard White is capable of two or three flights a season.
 The fact that it is single-brooded is probably an adaptation to the early senescence of Dentaria; a summer generation would have no host plant on which to complete its larval development.
 Cech (2005) terms the West Virginia White a “medium specialist,” whereas the Mustard White is a “medium generalist.”
 The latter is actually a more mobile and adaptable species.